Judge says gunman who killed her son also targeted Justice Sotomayor

 Documents in the indictment of Stephen Michael Ayres said Roberts was included in a more wide-ranging Facebook rant on Jan.
 3.

-“Mainstream media, social media, Democrat party, FISA courts, Chief Justice John Roberts, Joe Biden, Nancy Pelosi, etc....all have committed TREASON against a sitting U.S. president!!!
-All are now put on notice by ‘We The People!’” the documents allege Ayres wrote.
+“Mainstream media, social media, Democrat party, FISA courts, Chief Justice John Roberts, Joe Biden, Nancy Pelosi, etc. . . . all have committed TREASON against a sitting U.S. president!!!
+All are now put on notice by ‘We The People!’ ” the documents allege Ayres wrote.

 Roberts has been a lightning rod on right-wing social media for those upset that the Supreme Court — as have other courts — dismissed challenges to the presidential election brought by President Donald Trump and his supporters.